 What does a midwife do?

 Midwives are medical experts.
 They are equipped and qualified to assist doctors during childbirth, but they also deliver babies on their own with home births.
 As you can see, a midwife is a highly skilled professional who possesses medical and practical knowledge in childbirth.
-Your midwife is qualified to:
+However, what is expected of a midwife may vary significantly depending on the country you live.

 - Perform a gynecological exam.